-'And what about the Brotherhood of Blood inspector?
+'What about the Brotherhood of Blood?
 Bonheur anxiously asked me.

-'Mere subterfuge to immask the original intention,' I answered.
+'Mere subterfuge to immask the original intention,' I had answered.

 'As I said before, it was a clever ruse intertwined in the death of the cardinal and Holy Week', I replied.